 ABOUT PINK® ADVENTURE TOURS

 Founded in 1960 and based in Sedona, Arizona, PINK® Adventure Tours provides unique, unforgettable tour experiences to Sedona, the Grand Canyon, Las Vegas and the Smoky Mountains, for visitors from around the world.
-With a fleet of over 150 cutting edge vehicles, it remains the only tour company with guide trainers certified by the National Association for Interpretation on its staff, and the only tour company to use the Smith System® of Driving by all guides.
+With a fleet of over 150 cutting-edge vehicles, it remains one of the only tour companies with guide trainers certified by the National Association for Interpretation on its staff, and the only tour company to use the Smith System® of Driving by all guides.

-Herschend Enterprises purchased PINK® Adventure Tours last year, marking its entry into the adventure travel industry.
+Herschend Enterprises purchased PINK® Adventure Tours in 2018, marking its entry into the adventure travel industry.
 Herschend Enterprises owns a portfolio of companies that are committed to providing wholesome, immersive entertainment which allows families to connect in meaningful ways.